 Manuela Escobar is, to date, the only member of the Escobar family never to be implicated or accused of any crimes.
 Pablo Escobar’s daughter was just barely nine years old when her father was killed, and for the most part, she has maintained an exceptionally low profile since then.

 In 1999, when her mother and brother were arrested, word broke that she had not been.
 For the first time in five years, there was news about Pablo Escobar’s only daughter.
 An article published in El Tiempo, a Colombian news website, revealed that Manuela Escobar was living under the name Juana Manuela Marroquin Santos in Buenos Aires.

 She had been living alone in a residential building known as Jaramillo, in apartment 17.
 Despite rumors of the Escobar children sitting on millions of dollars in stolen drug money, Manuela Escobar’s life was far from lavish, even struggling to be called middle-class, a far cry from having literal cash to burn in her childhood.

 Reportedly, though, she was thriving.
 For the most part, the new life that Juana Marroquin was living was much better than the one Manuela Escobar had.
 Whereas Manuela had tutors, instability, and little time to bond with her peers, Juana had a real school, a stable home, and friends her age who lived in her building.

 But there was one thing that Juana and Manuela shared: fear.
 When her mother and brother were arrested, the fear Manuela lived with resurfaced, and she was once again a frightened teenager.
 Though they were eventually released, as the police had no basis for their suspicions, Manuela remained locked away, hiding from the world.

 While her brother lives in the spotlight, writing books and granting interviews about his father, Manuela has essentially become a recluse.
-Since 1999, Pablo Esobar’s daughter has had several depressive episodes, and, according to Juan Pablo, has attempted to take her own life.
+Since 1999, Pablo Escobar’s daughter has had several depressive episodes, and, according to Juan Pablo, has attempted to take her own life.
 She is studying public relations, though is struggling due to her depression.
 She lives with her brother and his wife, who care for her through her illness.